fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_addrgrp.html.markdown

 * `visibility` - Enable/disable address visibility in the GUI.
 * `color` - Color of icon on the GUI.
 * `tagging` - Config object tagging.
 The structure of `tagging` block is documented below.
+* `display_with` - Display object with first tag, all tags, or just the icon.
+* `custom_tags` - Custom tags.
+The structure of `custom_tags` block is documented below.
 * `allow_routing` - Enable/disable use of this group in the static route configuration.
 * `fabric_object` - Security Fabric global object setting.
+* `fabric_force_sync` - Enable/disable forced synchronization of configuration objects from the root FortiGate unit to the downstream devices.
+Configuration conflict check is skipped.
+* `fabric_object_source` - Source of truth for fabric object.

 The `member` block contains: